Hamid Sourian

-Hamid Sourian Reihanpour (حمید سوریان ریحانپور; born 24 August 1985) or Hamid Soryan is a retired Iranian wrestler.
+Hamid Sourian Reihanpour (حمید سوریان ریحانپور; born 24 August 1985) or Hamid Soryan is an Iranian retired wrestler.
 Sourian is 2012 Summer Olympic games gold medalist and six-time World Champion.
 He won both the Junior World Championships and Senior World Championships in 2005.
 He is also 2007 and 2008 Asian championships gold medalist.

 Summer Olympics 2008

 Sourian was a strong favorite to win the gold medal at 55 kg in the 2008 Beijing Olympics, but was upset in the quarterfinals by eventual gold medalist Nazyr Mankiev of Russia.
 Sourian was defeated in the bronze medal match by South Korea's Park Eun-Chul, Sourian had beaten Park in two different world championship finals prior to this Bronze medal match.
 In both his losses, he lost on tie-breaker criteria.

 Summer Olympics 2012

 On 5 August 2012, he won his country's first ever gold medal in Greco-Roman wrestling, defeating Azerbaijan's Rovshan Bayramov in the 55 kg final.